rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ### Notes on: Difference between X and X.Y in mirrors

 You may notice that on mirrors or our [primary download location](https://dl.rockylinux.org/pub/rocky) that there are X and X.Y directories.
-Rocky Linux sets the `releasever` dnf variable to the major version (eg 8, 9) rather than a minor version (8.6, 9.0, and so on).
+Rocky Linux sets the `releasever` dnf variable to the major version (e.g., 8, 9) rather than a minor version (8.6, 9.0, and so on).
 This effectively means that it will ask the mirror manager or configured baseurl for that version, which will always point to the latest available release at a given time.
 This helps simplify the user experience when installing software and updating systems throughout the life of a release.

 In the event a new release is available, the symlink is changed to point to the new directory, and mirror manager also undergoes changes to accomodate the new release, which should be transparent to most users.